 NAME, AGE, AND POSITION WITH THE FUND TERM OF OFFICE AND LENGTH OF TIME SERVED PRINCIPAL OCCUPATION DURING PAST 5 YEARS AND OTHER DIRECTORSHIPS HELD NUMBER OF FUNDS IN FUND COMPLEX OVERSEEN BY DIRECTOR Independent Directors Henry S. Bienen (Born 1939) Since March 21, 2011 President Emeritus (since 2009) and President (1995 to 2009) of Northwestern University.
-4 Director Mr. Bienen currently serves on the boards of directors of Lucas Museum of Narrative Art, Rasmussen University (Chair), and Ryan Specialty Group.
-He is a Chair of the education section of the Advisory Board of Vistria Private Equity Fund, a member of the Qatar Foundation Advisory Board, and a board member emeritus of the Chicago Council on Global Affairs and of MetroSquash.
+4 Director Mr. Bienen currently serves on the boards of directors of Lucas Museum of Narrative Art, Rasmussen University, and Ryan Specialty Group.
+He is a Chair of the education section of the Advisory Board of Vistria Private Equity Fund, a member of the Qatar Foundation Advisory Board, a Presidential Councilor of Cornell University, a consultant to Academic Partnerships, and a board member emeritus of the Chicago Council on Global Affairs and of MetroSquash.
 Mr. Bienen previously served as Interim President (2015) and President and board member of the Poetry Foundation (2015 to 2020), and board member of Bear Stearns (2004 to 2008).
-He also previously served on the boards of Chicago Public Schools (2011 to 2015), Steppenwolf Theater, Ithaka Harbors, Onconova Therapeutics, Inc. (2012 to 2018), UI Labs, and Gleacher and Company and as a consultant and advisor to the Hindustan Times.
-Alan Brott Since November Former Partner of Ernst & Young.
-4 (Born 1942) Director 30, 2009 Mr. Brott serves as a Manager of Neuberger Berman Funds (21 funds).
-Mr. Brott also served as a consultant (1991-2017), as Associate Professor, Columbia University (2000-2017), as a manager of Man FRM Alternative Multi-Strategy Fund (2009-2021), and as a Trustee of Stone Harbor Partners Funds (2012-2022).
+He also previously served on the boards of Chicago Public Schools (2011 to 2015), Steppenwolf Theater, Ithaka Harbors, Onconova Therapeutics, Inc. (2012 to 2018), UI Labs, Gleacher and Company, and Council on Foreign Relations (Chair of Nominating and Governance Committee), and as a consultant and advisor to the Hindustan Times.
+Alan Brott (Born 1942) Since November 30, 2009 Former Partner of Ernst & Young.
+Mr. Brott serves as a Manager of Neuberger Berman Funds (21 4 Director funds).
+Mr. Brott also served as Associate Professor, Columbia University (2000-2017), as a Manager of Man FRM Alternative Multi-Strategy Fund (2009-2020), and as a Trustee of Stone Harbor Partners Funds (2012-2022).